Complaints & Grievances

 When an issue develops, the student should always try to work out the concern/problem by first discussing it with those most involved in the issue.
 Many issues are settled or problems resolved when a student meets with a faculty/staff member and calmly discusses the concern.
 This meeting needs to occur within fourteen (14) days of the initial concern.
 If a satisfactory resolution cannot be reached within seven (7) days of the meeting, the student may then request a meeting with the Department Chair, Supervisor, or Dean who shall assist in finding a resolution within fourteen (14) calendar days.

 There are times when it is not possible to initially address the person directly.
-At that point, the student should consider talking to the Department Chair, Supervisor, or Dean as the first step.
+At that point, the student should consider talking to the Department Chair, Supervisor, College Dean, or Dean of Students as the first step.

 Formal Complaint Resolution Process